idvorkin/idvorkin.github.io/_d/affirmations2.md

 ### First Understand.
 Appreciate

 - People want to do their best and are rational, and they probably talk in a way that doesn't make sense to you.
-Seek [first to understand](/7h-c5), and only then be understand.
+Seek [first to understand](/7h-c5), and only then be understood.
 This is also the core of [compassion](/compassion)
 - It takes 7 times to hear something positive about ourselves to make up for 1 negative though.
 - Appreciation is also very important because all humans have [anxiety](/anxiety) and [impostor syndrome](/imposter)

 ### Be Present.
 This too shall pass

 - Every day can be full of [joy](/joy), but if you're not paying attention you'll miss it.
 Being present will also let you [appreciate](/appreciate) others which also brings satisfaction.
-- There good, and bad.
+- There is good, and bad.
 While we wish the bad will turn into good, we need to remember the good isn't permanent, it's just as transient.